 This meeting is primarily a conversation about your situation and what our lawyers can do to help.
-In addition, it is a chance for you to get to know us, and for us to get to know you.
+In addition, it is a chance for you to get to know us and for us to get to know you.
 As mentioned above, it is important to work with a lawyer you are comfortable with and whom you can trust.
 It is also important for us to understand the issues you are facing and what you hope to achieve.
-To that end, we will ask general questions about what has been going on in your family, and we expect you will have questions about the divorce process and how things might turn out.
+To that end, we will ask general questions about what has been going on in your family, and we expect you will have questions about the legal process and how things might turn out.
 Ultimately, our goal is to help you understand your options and your rights.

 If you have received any legal paperwork from your spouse or spouse’s family law attorney, certainly bring those papers along with you.
 There are usually deadlines that need to be met in terms of responding to those documents.

 Also, if there has been any kind of motion filed, such as for temporary orders, we need to know when the hearing is so that we can calendar it and make sure any responsive papers are filed in time.
 Your Seattle family lawyer’s first goal is to make sure that you are well-positioned to succeed no matter what legal challenges you may be facing.

 Other than that, you do not need to worry about bringing in all of the supporting documents that you think we might need, such as tax returns, pay stubs, house deeds, bank statements, etc., unless there is a specific question you have about something in them.